Function Call

 Number: Field number

-The value field key specified for the value field currently being processed.
-Multiple value field keys can be specified for a single value field, separated by commas.
-The first argument of @field_key specifies which key number to return (starting from 1).
+The key of the value field specified for the currently processed value field.
+You can specify multiple value field keys separated by commas.
+The first argument of @field_key specifies which key to return (starting from 1).

-If omitted, it is assumed that 1 is specified.
+If omitted, it is considered that 1 was specified.

-If a number less than or equal to 0 is specified, or if the specified number exceeds the number of field keys, or if a non-integer value is specified, the function returns an empty string.
+If a number less than or equal to 0 is specified, or if a number exceeding the number of specified field keys is specified, or if a non-integer value is specified, this function returns an empty string.